Distinguishing Power of 4-Legendrian Permutation Racks: Review of Racks

-R1 and R2 are known as the {\em rack axioms}.
-A rack is called a {\em quandle} when the binary operation is also idempotent, that is for all $x \in X, x \triangleright x = x.$ We say that $|X|$ is the \textit{order} of $(X,\tr)$.
+A rack is called a {\em quandle} if the binary operation $\triangleright$ is idempotent, that is, $x \triangleright x = x$ for all $x\in X$.
+We say that $|X|$ is the \textit{order} of $(X,\tr)$.
 Finite racks have been enumerated up to isomorphism for orders up to 13 and fully classified for orders up to 11 \cite{Vor_Yang_2019}.

-In the following, let $n\geq 0$ be a nonnegative integer.
+In the following, let $n\geq 1$ be a positive integer.

 \begin{example}[Trivial quandle] The \emph{trivial quandle} of order $n$, denoted $T_n$, has underlying set $X=\mathbb{Z}/n\Z$ and quandle operation $x \triangleright y \coloneq x$. \end{example}

 \begin{example}[Dihedral quandle] The \emph{dihedral quandle} of order $n$, denoted $R_n$, has underlying set $X=\mathbb{Z}/n\Z $ and quandle operation $x \triangleright y \coloneq 2y-x \pmod{n}$. \end{example}